Chef's message

 2. Healthcare and health insurance in Spain

-Spain has an extensive public healthcare system
+Spain has a comprehensive public healthcare system

 • Registration via the Seguridad Social